 Though pregnant women should avoid DEET during the first trimester, studies show no harmful effects when used during the second and third trimesters.
 Choose the lowest concentration available and wash your hands thoroughly following application.
 Also consider DEET-free alternatives or try spraying protection onto your clothing instead of your skin to minimize exposure.

+Try this!
 Tuck a fabric softener sheet into your pocket to keep creeping and flying things away.

 Clear out.
 Check places for standing water that could serve as a home base for mosquitoes, including birdbaths, buckets and gutters.